Skip to content

 Sweet spot at 10.
 Logical: lower budget = less verify parallelism = fewer chunks = good on cards with limited bandwidth.

-The build
+The morning: the build

 I rebuild a v1.6.0 image off this branch: